PHOENIXCONTACT/MORYX-ClientFramework/Documentation/articles/ConfigManagers/AppDataConfigManager.md

 }
 ````

-Now can access the instance of your configuration in the `AppDataConfigManager`.
+Now you can access the instance of your configuration through the `AppDataConfigManager`.

 ````cs
 [ClientModule("Wcf Viewer")]